RemiBe/ear/README.md

 ## How it Works

+Run `python ear.py` (with Python3).

-The algorithm will start from the "Start" block, and finish on the "End" block.
-In between, you can add `Function` blocks, that will hopefully transform your data, and `Case` blocks, that enable to choose how to pass from a `Function` block to another.
+The algorithm you are building starts from the "Start" block, and finishes on the "End" block.
+In between, you can add `Function` blocks, that will likely transform your data, and `Case` blocks, that enable to choose how to pass from a `Function` block to another.
 Link `Function` and `Case` blocks using `Arrows`.

 ## Author